-Today, we have the digital darkroom and software such as Adobe Lightroom and Adobe Photoshop make it possible to make big adjustments that can make the original file unrecognizable.
+Today, we have the digital darkroom, and software such as Adobe Lightroom and Adobe Photoshop makes it possible to completely alter an image.
+So much so that the original file is unrecognizable.

 Processing is now available for everyone and even those who don’t wish to spend time doing it can quickly do so by using presets or other add-ons that will simplify the process.

-Despite having advanced processing softwares available, do you actually need to process your images?
+Despite having advanced processing software available, do you actually need to process your images?
 Is it enough just to upload a file straight out of your camera?